 The NDAs we plan to submit for CTx-1301 and/or CTx-1302 will include our proposed manufacturing process for each product candidate.
 Any change to our manufacturing process, facilities or suppliers could require that we amend our NDA.
 Any change to our manufacturing process, facilities or suppliers could require that we amend our NDA.
 Also, because of our proprietary processes for manufacturing our product candidates, we cannot immediately transfer manufacturing activities for our drug products to an alternate supplier, and a change of manufacturing facilities would be time-consuming and could be a costly endeavor.
 For example, in October 2022, we announced a new CMO.
 The CTx-1301 fixed-dose study was delayed while the manufacturing process with the new CMO was established to manufacture the final dosage strengths needed for the fixed-dose study.
 Potential future changes in manufacturing facilities would also require us to supplement our NDA filings to include the change of manufacturing site.
-Identifying an appropriately qualified source of alternative supply for any one or more of the component substances for our product candidates.
+Identifying an appropriately qualified source of alternative supply for any one or more of the component substances for our product candidates or product could be time consuming, and we may not be able to do so without incurring material delays in the development and commercialization of our product candidates.
 Any alternative vendor would also need to be qualified through an NDA supplement and may need to undergo an FDA inspection before the supplement can be approved, which could result in further delay, including delays related to additional clinical trials.